kwhitley/itty-cors/README.md

 // register v2 API plus all routes router
-  .options('*', preflight)                              // handle CORS preflight/OPTIONS requests .get('/version', () => json({ version: '0.1.0' }))    // GET release version
+  .all('*', preflight)                                  // handle CORS preflight/OPTIONS requests .get('/version', () => json({ version: '0.1.0' }))    // GET release version
   .get('/stuff', () => json(['foo', 'bar', 'baz']))     // GET some other random stuff
   .all('*', () => missing('Are you sure about that?'))  // 404 for all else